kidereo/react-searchable-dropdown-component/README.md

 ![Dropdown](dropdown.png "Dropdown presentation")

 ## About
-This component will enable you to add a custom dropdown component to your React application.
+This component will enable you to add a searchable dropdown selector to your React application.

 Amongst others, its key advantages include the ability to search your dropdown's options, use your own up/down arrows, and update the parent component's state with either dropdown's key or value.